Soranus of Ephesus: Life

 Little is known about the life of Soranus.
-According to the Suda (which has two entries on him) he was a native of Ephesus, was the son of Menander and Phoebe, and practiced medicine at Alexandria and Rome in the reigns of Trajan and Hadrian (98–138).
+According to the Suda (which has two entries on him), he was a native of Ephesus, was the son of Menander and Phoebe, and practiced medicine at Alexandria and Rome in the reigns of Trajan and Hadrian (98–138).
 He lived at least as early as Archigenes, who used one of his medicines; he was tutor to Statilius Attalus of Heraclea, physician to Marcus Aurelius; and he was dead when Galen wrote his work De Methodo Medendi, c.
 178.

 He belonged to the Methodic school, and was one of the most eminent physicians of that school.
-Little else is known about his life, except that he passed some time in Aquitania for the purpose of treating some skin diseases which were very prevalent there at the time.
+Little else is known about his life, except that he passed some time in Aquitania for the purpose of treating some skin diseases, which were very prevalent there at the time.

 Works

 His treatise Gynaecology is extant (first printed in 1838, later by V. Rose, in 1882, with a 6th-century Latin translation by one Muscio).
 Also extant are parts of treatises On Signs of Fractures and On Bandages.
-Of his most important work (On Acute and Chronic Diseases) only a few fragments in Greek remain, but there exists a complete Latin translation by Caelius Aurelianus (5th century).
-The Life of Hippocrates probably formed one of the collection of medical biographies by Soranus referred to in the Suda, and is valuable as the only authority for the life of the great physician, with the exception of articles in the Suda and in Stephanus of Byzantium (s.v. Κώς).
+Of his most important work (On Acute and Chronic Diseases), only a few fragments in Greek remain, but there exists a complete Latin translation by Caelius Aurelianus (5th century).
+The Life of Hippocrates probably formed one of the collections of medical biographies by Soranus referred to in the Suda, and is valuable as the only authority for the life of the great physician, with the exception of articles in the Suda and in Stephanus of Byzantium (s.v. Κώς).
 The Introduction to the Science of Medicine is considered spurious.